molebox/humix-ui/README.md

 #### Usage

-The buttons default styles are a turquoise background with slightly rounded corners.
-Alternatively you can change the colour to red and the corner radiuses to either square or rounded.
+The button asks that you make a choice as to how you want it to render.
+It's totally explicit and will shout at you if you dont supply it the props it wants.

 **Props**
 - color
-  - red
+  - primary
-  - turquoise
+  - secondary
 - cornerRadius
   - square
   - slight